 ADDRESSING

 The addressing feature within the SPP is the APID.
 APIDs are unique only in a single naming domain.
 An APID naming domain usually corresponds to a spacecraft (or an element of a constellation of cooperating space vehicles).
 Each space project establishes the allocation of APIDs to be used in its naming domain.
-The assignment of APIDs to data paths within a naming domain is controlled by the space project that owns the naming domain.
+The assignment of APIDs to managed data paths within a naming domain is controlled by the space project that owns the naming domain.

 Protocol Description